ethereum/ethereum-org-website/src/content/dapps/index.md

 <!-- TODO need better solution for custom classes -->
 <div class="featured">

-  <strong>Want to get started using Ethereum?</strong> There are hundreds of decentralized applications (dapps) built on Ethereum that you can use today.
+**Want to get started using Ethereum?** There are hundreds of decentralized applications (dapps) built on Ethereum that you can use today.

 </div>

 ## What makes Ethereum dapps different?